-Activity Evidence that supports this approach Challenge number(s) addressed Within Year 3 we have a class teacher, and two TA's to allow the class to be split into smaller groups for extra support.
+Activity Evidence that supports this approach Challenge number(s) addressed Within Year 4 we have a class teacher, and two TAs to allow the class to be split into smaller groups for extra support.
 EEF - As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
 Challenge 1 and 2.
 All staff to have full or refresher RWI Phonics training.
+Working alongside The English Hub this academic year providing up to date CPD to all staff across school in RWI and also supporting our Phonics lead in coaching school staff in their delivery of phonics.
 Evidence shows that teaching phonics effectively using a systematic synthetic phonics programme is the best way to teach children to read.
 The EEF considers phonics to be one of the most secure and best-evidenced areas.
 Challenge 1.
-Quality of teaching for all: Termly data monitoring and progress discussions.
-Interventions targeted to address gaps in learning.
-Quality marking and feedback.
-SENDCo is not class based to support and monitor.
+Quality of teaching for all: - Termly data monitoring and progress discussions. - Interventions targeted to address gaps in learning. - Quality marking and feedback.
 EEF guide to pupil premium - tiered approach teaching is the top priority, including CPD.
 EEF toolkit and evidence of best practice.
 Challenge 1,2 and 3.